-Charles is also a seasoned Government Contracts practitioner, where he assists government contractors with a wide variety of litigation issues, with a focus on pre- and post-award bid protests, and contract claims and disputes.
-He has extensive experience at the Government Accountability Office, the Court of Federal Claims, the boards of contract appeals, and other judicial and administrative tribunals.
-Charles counsels clients on a variety of Government Contract issues, including prime- and subcontractor disputes, organizational conflicts of interest, small business issues, and compliance with federal procurement regulations, and government contracts mergers and acquisitions.
+Charles is also a seasoned Government Contracts practitioner, where he assists government contractors with a wide variety of litigation issues.
+He focuses on pre- and post-award bid protests, and contracts claims and disputes.
+Charles has extensive experience at the Government Accountability Office, the Court of Federal Claims, the boards of contract appeals, and other judicial and administrative tribunals.
+Additionally, he counsels clients on prime- and subcontractor disputes, organizational conflicts of interest, small business issues, compliance with federal procurement regulations, and government contracts mergers and acquisitions.

 Prior to joining the firm, Charles served as a law clerk to the Honorable Mary Ellen Coster Williams at the United States Court of Federal Claims and worked as an associate other large international firms.Show More